Buying Or Selling A Home?

 - Don’t use phone numbers or links from an email.
 Always go back to the original source.
 Verify our phone numbers on our website or call your real estate agent to assist.

 - Remember that wiring instructions rarely change.
-It’s uncommon for the title companies to change wiring instructions and payment info by email.
+It’s uncommon for title companies to change wiring instructions and payment info by email.
+Liberty Title will NEVER send wiring instructions via email nor ask you to provide wiring instructions via email.

 - Keep a close eye on the details.
+A letter changed in the email address (ksmith@xyztitle vs ksmlth@xyztitle).
 Misspelled words?
 Poorly formatted emails?
 A lack of personal information?
 These are a few hallmarks of a forged email.

 Confirm, Confirm, Confirm